 Segregating girls and boys in dormitories

-The policy of accommodating and segregating girls and boys in dormitories was to enable better discipline and thus control of teaching.
+The policy of accommodating and segregating girls and boys in dormitories was said to enable better discipline and thus control of teaching.
 The policy of locking girls in dormitories at night was controversial.
-It may have partly reflected concern perceived from around 1890 about the viability of the Aboriginal race if young women were enticed by European men.
+It may have partly reflected concern perceived from around 1890 about the viability of the Aboriginal race given the extent to which European men pursued young Aboriginal women.

 However, according to John Strehlow it was because the youths and boys were ‘determined as ever to seduce the girls’.
 [13]